Gloucester Daffodil Festival

+Annual festival in Virginia, U.S.

 The Daffodil Festival is an annual celebration in Gloucester County, Virginia.
 The festival takes place in early April to celebrate the heritage and community of the county of Gloucester, as well as its heritage of daffodils.
 Gloucester's historic production of daffodils led it to be promoted as the "Daffodil Capital of America".
 The festival includes contests for Daffodil Queen, a parade, a petting zoo, scholarship awards, and other attractions.
 Approximately 8,000 people attend the festival annually.

 From 1937 to 1941, a Daffodil Festival attracted tourists to the area to see the vast acres of yellow blossoms.
 In March 1942 the organizing committee suspended the festivities due to World War II.
 It resumed in 1987.
 It went on hiatus again in 2020 due to the COVID-19 pandemic, and returned in 2021.

 History

 In 1651 Gloucester County was formed from part of York County.
 This flower began to grow around the county soon after.
 Gloucester County earned the title of "Daffodil Capital of America" in the 1930s and 1940s.
 Daffodil farms sprouted with bulbs imported from other countries.
 Gloucester was featured in National Geographic twice with pictures of townsfolk and daffodils.
 After World War II, a decline in growth occurred followed by a resurgence of daffodil production.
 This frenzy led to over-production and the eventual decline of daffodil production.